craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes April 28 22.md

 It has been 12 sleeps since the party has seen the sun.
 The party plans to spend their current sleep in a public area of Ootool - the Large Purple Toadstool in the Servitor housing projects.
 Watches are to be shared by each member of party and one of their charges, a group they rescued from a monstrous spell-casting spider.

 The Kalix Trogs, the Servitors, and the Ootool Hivemind live in tri-symboitic harmony here.

+Amashod is likely to notice the Whitimore Lookout that walks the three central portions of Ootool if she

+I kinda don't know whats gonna happen next.